This is an FAQ for students in my courses.

 There are three main options, depending on what your long-term goals are:

 College diploma: Many community colleges offer post-graduate GIS diplomas specifically designed for people who may already have some GIS background but want to acquire more training.
 These are usually quite intensive, one year programs where you learn skills that lean more toward positioning graduates for technician positions (although you would not be in any way limited to these positions).
 There are often courses in programming, surveying, cartography, and database management.
 Fleming College has well-respected programs in GIS called Applications Specialist and Cartographic Specialist, as well as Geomatics Technician.
 Another strong option is the Centre of Geographic Sciences in Nova Scotia that has a variety of one- and two-year programs specializing in areas such as marine geomatics and GIS for Business.
 Job placement rates from both schools are usually quite high.
 Ryerson University has a certificate program in Applied Digital Geography and GIS that you might also consider.
 There is some overlap with material taught in our GIS minor, but they also have courses we don’t offer, such as Business GIS.
 For more information, go to the geography department website and look for a link to continuing education.

 “Professional” Master’s degree: Some universities offer one-year Master’s degrees in GIS.
 I have called them “professional” because they are generally geared towards practical training and education for someone looking to improve their professional credentials, as opposed to a more traditional, research-oriented graduate program (see below).
 Ryerson University has a one-year, intensive Master of Spatial Analysis degree program that provides opportunities for an internship and is particularly strong in the area of business GIS.
-I’m not as familiar with other programs, but you might also consider the Master of GIS at the University of Calgary or Penn State (the latter of which can be done completely online).
+I’m not as familiar with other programs, but you might also consider the Master of GIS programs at the University of Calgary or Penn State (the latter of which can be done completely online).